lolblat/lolblat.github.io/articles/The-protection.md

 This article is just the start of a series of articles, so next We will have more reversing and more fun.
 I decided to create a debugger plugin for `x64dbg` to be able to debug the VM more easily, I will present the plugin in the next article.

-I will upload all my tools into my github. ##TODO add github link
+I will upload all my tools into my [github](https://github.com/lolblat/Tools)

 Remember, this is a work in progress tools and information.